rosaadaline/notes/README.md

 - "Programming today is a race between software engineers striving to build bigger and better idiot-proof programs, and the universe trying to produce bigger and better idiots.
 So far, the universe is winning." - Rick Cook

 This quote highlights the ongoing challenge for programmers to create user-friendly and robust software, while also acknowledging the ever-increasing complexity of technology and the potential for users to misuse or misunderstand it.
 It serves as a reminder to always consider the end-user when designing and developing software.

+# 2023-11-30
+- Today's programming wisdom is to be a lifelong learner, always staying up-to-date with the latest technologies and programming languages.
+This involves reading blogs, articles, and books, attending workshops and conferences, as well as participating in online forums and communities.
+By constantly updating your knowledge and skills, you will become a valuable asset to any team or organization.

+Another important aspect of programming wise is problem-solving.
+When faced with a challenging problem, take a step back, break it down into smaller, more manageable tasks, then use critical thinking and creativity to come up with an effective solution.
+Practice debugging and refactoring code, which will help you identify and fix errors more efficiently.
+Finally, never be afraid to ask for help or advice from others, whether it' s a colleague, friend, or online community.
+Remember, teamwork makes the dream work!